 This program teaches students about the various roles for psychologists in the legal system and helps them discover which roles they might like to pursue through careers in mental health, criminal justice or through graduate training.

-The Bachelor of Science degree differs from the Bachelor of Arts degree in that it requires two additional lab science courses.
+The BS degree differs from the Bachelor of Arts in that it requires two additional lab science courses.

 Psychology (Forensic Psychology),

 New College of Interdisciplinary Arts & Sciences

 A major map outlines the degree’s requirements for graduation.

 All students are required to meet general university admission requirements:

 Find and apply for relevant scholarships.